 The solution?
 A fundraising campaign to raise the money to help Angel and Rodrigo Paz purchase the land from their brothers and sisters and save Refugio Paz de las Aves for future generations.
 We have until August 8, 2022, to seal the deal.

-UPDATE: As of June 13, 2022, we have raised $81,120.
+UPDATE: As of July 5, 2022, we have raised $115,000.
 We are more than halfway to our goal!
-In order to get there, we need to raise $1,500 per day at a minimum!
 Your likes, shares, and donations all help.
 Thanks in advance for all of your support.

 A Little Background